TPP-UAT/UAT-IA/README.md

 This creates a virtual environment, and install the dependencies called in the file `pyproject.toml`

-Then, just run the file `main-old.py` (Check that you're using the venv as interpreter)
+Then, just run the file `main-old.py` (Check that you're using the venv as interpreter).

+For the *options 2 and 3* you need a `.env` file with the variable `MODE` with the values "train" or "predict".

+Also, you need to create a docker volume, by using the following commands:

 Once installed, first you need to create a new image for the app.
 This can be made writing:

-For the *third option* [WIP]

-For the *second option*, you need to create a docker volume, by using the following commands:

 ```bash
 docker build -t uat_ia .